 President and Project Manager for Nuclear Waste Partnership LLC

+He has 15 years of nuclear operations and project management leadership experience in the DOE complex.
 An established leader with 13 years of management experience, Pearcy has a demonstrated track record of managing WIPP Underground mine operations since July of 2014.
-Prior to his current position, he managed the program that certified transuranic waste at generator sites around the DOE complex.
-He has experience in maintaining contract and project baseline alignment; and effectively working with State and Federal regulators and the Defense Nuclear Facilities Safety Board to address WIPP Underground operating issues and requirements.Pearcy has a Bachelor of Science Degree in Physics from Old Dominion University.
+Prior to his current position, he managed National TRU Programs as well as the program that certified transuranic waste at generator sites around the DOE complex.
+He has experience in maintaining contract and project baseline alignment; and effectively working with State and Federal regulators and the Defense Nuclear Facilities Safety Board to address WIPP Underground operating issues and requirements.